UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 )
 ```

-The `metric_for_best_model` need to correspond to a computed metric.
+The `metric_for_best_model` needs to correspond to the computed metric of model performance during the training.
 For this, we create an additional function that can return accuracy and macro F1 score metrics.
-Please also refer to the [full code](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/src/sparta/absa/metrics.py).
+Please refer also to the [full code](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/src/sparta/absa/metrics.py).

 ```python
 from typing import Dict